bobfoster1299/ansible-examples/README.md

 [template_example/*](template_example) - Creates a file which contains facts about the target.

 [tags/*](tags) - Contains two host groups.
 On first group copies file to target.
 On second creates directory and copies file into it.
-Some of the tasks are tagged so you can run only the tagged tags like this:
+Some of the tasks are tagged so you can run only the tagged tasks like this:
 ```
 ansible-playbook -i ../inv.yml -u ansible tags.yml --tags dbdeploy
 ```